 Other External Hard Drive Formats You Can Use On Your Mac

-Mac’s can read and write to ExFAT formatted external hard drives.
-It’s the ideal format to use when you need to share your files between a Mac and a Windows PC.
+Mac’s can read and write to an ExFAT formatted hard drive.
+It’s the ideal format to use when you need to share your files between a Mac computer and a Windows PC.

-Because Windows PC’s can read and write to ExFAT as well.
+Because a Windows machine can read and write to ExFAT as well.

 Because of an agreement reached between Apple and Microsoft.
-Macs can read but can’t write to NTFS drives.
+Macs can read but can’t write to an NTFS drive.